kmARC/dotfiles/README.md

     vim -c ':PlugInstall' -c ':qa'
     # Ignore error message by pressing enter

-At this point,plugins will automatically installed inside vim.
+At this point, plugins will automatically installed inside vim.
 After finished, you can startup vim with all plugins installed.

 ### Configure look&feel